petereon/beaupy/README.md

 ## Known Issues

-- Version `2.x.x` reportedly does not work on Windows.
+- Version `2.x.x` reportedly does not always support arrow keys on Windows.

 ## Awesome projects using `beaupy`